caktus/talks/djangocon/2013/scaling/scaling.rst

 - Phase II is quite a bit bigger
 - Roughly an order of magnitude in terms of numbers of users
 - Due to the shorter survey, about 5 times as many requests per second
-- Given that we're moving well beyond the load a single laptop can simulate, we need to rethink how and why we're load testing.
+- Given that we're moving well beyond the load a single laptop can simulate, we will need to rethink how and why we're load testing.

 ----